feifanz/LinkedinCrawler/README.md

 Check http://20.36.38.226/ to see the lively demo.
 It provides demo data (100 user profile), you can also fetch your own data at Crawler page.

-# Crawler module, location -> '/LinkedinCrawler/server/crawler'
+# Crawler module
+locate at '/LinkedinCrawler/server/crawler'

 1. Set linkedin account and other parameters at 'parameters.py', default provide a test account
 2. Need Chrome browser installed